Krisse Salminen

-Krisse Salminen (born Heidi Kristiina Salminen; 28 May 1976) is a Finnish stand-up comedian and television talkshow hostess.
+Krisse Salminen (born Heidi Kristiina Salminen; 28 May 1976) is a Finnish stand-up comedian and television talkshow host.

 Biography

-She is the daughter of game show host Reijo Salminen.
-Her shtick is to present herself as a cow-eyed and stuck-up, self-centered blonde girly girl, speaking an exaggerated, urban, Helsinki-style nasal accent.
-She is one of the central figures of the burgeoning Finnish stand-up scene.
+Salminen is the daughter of game show host Reijo Salminen.
+Her comedy routine is to present herself as a stuck-up, self-centered blonde girl, speaking an exaggerated, urban, Helsinki-style nasal accent.

 She made an appearance in the Eurovision Song Contest 2007 as a guest host and green room reporter.
-She has had TV shows called Krisse Show and Krisse Road Show.
-She appeared on the 2012 series of Tanssii tähtien kanssa, the Finnish version of Strictly Come Dancing, with professional partner Matti Puro.
-She won with just 57% of the vote.
+She has appeared on TV shows such as called Krisse Show, Krisse Road Show and the 2012 series of Tanssii tähtien kanssa, the Finnish version of Strictly Come Dancing.
+In it, she was partnered with Matti Puro and she won with just 57% of the vote.